KnowThePepper

 7 Pot Red Giant

-The 7 Pot Red Giant tops out at 1,200,000 SHU — putting it squarely in the super-hot category alongside Trinidad's most feared peppers.
+The 7 Pot Red Giant can reach about 1,300,000 SHU - putting it squarely in the super-hot pepper tier alongside Trinidad's most feared peppers.
 Despite the name, it doesn't just burn: the fruity, smoky flavor hits before the heat does.
-Grown from C. chinense stock, this wrinkled red pod is bigger than most 7 Pot variants and carries serious culinary potential for those who can handle it.
+Grown from the Capsicum chinense group stock, this wrinkled red pod is bigger than most 7 Pot variants and carries serious culinary potential for those who can handle it.

 - Species: C. chinense